SJTia/Curated-Long-Covid/README.md

 Installation Instructions:

 1.)
-Download the Curated Dataset: Download the curatedLC.rds file, which contains the curated dataset in the R platform.
+Download the Curated Dataset: Download the Curated_Long_CV.rds file, which contains the curated dataset in the R platform.

 2.)
 Load the Dataset in R: To use the shared dataframe, follow these steps to load it into your R environment:

-myDataframe \<- readRDS("path/to/curatedLC.rds")
+myDataframe \<- readRDS("path/to/Curated_Long_CV.rds")

-Make sure to replace "path/to/curatedLC.rds" with the actual file path and name of the curatedLC.rds file.
+Make sure to replace "path/to/Curated_Long_CV.rds" with the actual file path and name of the Curated_Long_CV.rds file.

 3.)
 Start Working with the Dataset: Once the dataframe is loaded, you can work with it in your R sessions just like any other dataframe.
 Perform data analysis, visualization, or any other operations you require using the myDataframe variable.

-Example: Summarize the dataset
+Example: Syntax to summarize the dataset

 summary(myDataframe)